-Understanding the Differences: Crohn’s Disease vs. Celiac Disease
+Differences between Crohn’s Disease vs. Celiac Disease

-Crohn’s disease
+1. Crohn’s disease

-One of our gut problems is called Crohn's disease.
+One of our gut problems is called Crohn’s disease.
 It is commonly known as inflammatory bowel disease.
-This causes inflammation in the digestive tract and can cause problems such as abdominal pain, diarrhea, fatigue and weight loss.
+This causes inflammation in the digestive tract and can cause problems such as abdominal pain, diarrhea, fatigue, and weight loss.

 This inflammation can occur in any part of the digestive system.
 Sometimes it can also have a major negative effect on abdominal tissue.
 This problem can cause anything from minor abdominal pain to life-threatening complications.